20+ Sales Discovery Call Questions To Help You Win More Deals in 2024

 This question may sound vague, but that is how it should be.
 Give the prospect a chance to express their problems and business challenges.

-6. What do you think is the root cause behind this problem?
+7. What do you think is the root cause behind the problem you're trying to solve?

 This is a vital follow-up question to uncover all the areas of friction.
 Knowing the problem is not enough.
 Understanding why they are having these problems will allow you to tailor your pitch and explain how your solution can remove the source of the problem.

-This question is your chance to visualize how success will look like for the prospect.
+This question is your chance to visualize success for the prospect.
 Is it even realistic?
 Can your product help them achieve it?
-Listen to the answers without any prejudice and try to fully understand their expectations.
+Listen to the answers without prejudice and fully understand their expectations.

-In this question, try to look for an answer that focuses on the prospect's expectations from your solution.
+In this question, try to find an answer that focuses on the prospect's expectations of your solution.

 This can be functionality, scalability, price, or any other factor.
 Map it to your personas and other demographic or firmographic criteria to qualify or disqualify the prospect.

-Next, it's time to ask all the questions that reveals the decision-making process, from budgeting to scheduling, and see if the prospect is a good fit.
+Next, it's time to ask all the discovery questions in sales that reveal the decision-making process, from budgeting to scheduling, and see if the prospect is a good fit.

-Even if you have an idea of the roadblocks the prospect will face, it's still necessary to ask this question to get straight answers from them.
+Even if you know the roadblocks the prospect will face, it's still necessary to ask this question to get straight answers from them.

 Does the prospect's timeline align with your product's implementation and product timelines?
 If not, they are not a good fit.